Jan van Zanen

 Jan Hendrikus Cornelis van Zanen (born 4 September 1961) is a Dutch politician who has served as Mayor of The Hague since 1 July 2020.
 A member of the People's Party for Freedom and Democracy (VVD), he previously served as Mayor of Utrecht (2014–2020) and Amstelveen (2005–2013).
 Jan van Zanen also was national chairman of the VVD (2003–2008).
-He has been president of the Association of Netherlands Municipalities (VNG) since 3 June 2015.
+He was president of the Association of Netherlands Municipalities (VNG) from 2015 until 2023 and was subsequently appointed honorary chairman of the organisation.

 Career

 Van Zanen grew up in Edam-Volendam and was the national vice president of the Youth Organisation Freedom and Democracy (JOVD).
 He studied law at VU Amsterdam and at Cornell Law School of Cornell University in Ithaca (New York).
 Van Zanen completed his military service as a reserve officer with the Royal Netherlands Air Force.
 From 1991 to 1998, he served as the secretary of the executive board of the national entrepreneurs association, VOG.
 He represented the VVD in the municipal council of Utrecht from 1990 to 2002.
 Van Zanen was deputy mayor of public space, finance and economic affairs in Utrecht from 1998 to 2005, and the mayor of Amstelveen from 2005 to 2013.

 He was also chairperson of the VVD (2003–2008), as the successor to Bas Eenhoorn.
 In 1994, Van Zanen wrote a biography about a former VVD chairperson, Haya van Someren-Downer: Haya, vrouw voor vrijheid en democratie.
 [Haya, woman for freedom and democracy] In 1996, Van Zanen won the Thorbecke Award for political eloquence.
 On leaving his position as deputy mayor, on 23 June 2005 he was presented with the Silver City Medal of Utrecht.
 When he resigned as chairperson of the VVD on 23 May 2008, he was presented with the Thorbecke medal by his successor Ivo Opstelten.
 Following his departure as Mayor of Amstelveen on 20 December 2013, Van Zanen became an honorary citizen of this municipality.
 On 28 March 2015, the general assembly of the JOVD nominated Van Zanen as honorary member.